Mjavala/muri-frontend/readme.md

 ```
 docker-compose restart caddy
 ```
 If you'd like to make any further configurations like using a subdomain, read on [here](https://hasura.io/docs/1.0/graphql/core/deployment/enable-https.html).
-On reloading the console you should now be serving via HTTPS.
+On reloading the console should now be serving via HTTPS.

 ## Importing Data

-## Importing an existing database
-If you are doing a VPS to VPS transfer, this guide will show you how to do it via scp/ssh.
-You'll need to set up a target server.
-Both a custom or one click app VPS will work here.
+Currently you have an empty database.
+If you'd like to import a postgres dump file from another source, follow these steps.
+We have several dump files stored that have schemas compatible with the MURI Live UI display.
+If you use custom message definitions, know that MURI Live may not be able to read different JSON nesting and naming conventions.
+However this can be edited in the MURI Live repo.
+This example is using two VPS servers for data transfer via scp/ssh.
+There may be better solutions such as ftp depending on how your data is stored.

 ### SSH config
 SSH communication will need to be set up in order to transfer the data dump.